in2code-de/femanager/Documentation/Introduction/Index.rst

 This extension basicly brings an easy-to-use frontend-user-registration with a profile manager to your system.
 In addition femanager was developed to be very flexible and to bring a lot of features out of the box.

+Note: Login and a *I forgot my password* function is part of the core and not part of femanager.

 .. _requirements: